GREAT. BIG. VISION. FULL-LENGTH INTERVIEW WITH SPEEDPRO CEO LARRY OBERLY (PART ONE)JANUARY 5, 2018| SpeedPro

-A new era has arrived at SpeedPro Imaging, the nation’s leading printing and graphics franchise, with the recent appointment of Larry Oberly as Chief Executive Officer.
-A proven franchise leader with more than 25 years of experience as a franchisor and franchisee, Oberly led RE/MAX’s global development for ten years prior to joining SpeedPro Imaging.
+A new era has arrived at SpeedPro, the nation’s leading printing and graphics franchise, with the recent appointment of Larry Oberly as Chief Executive Officer.
+A proven franchise leader with more than 25 years of experience as a franchisor and franchisee, Oberly led RE/MAX’s global development for ten years prior to joining SpeedPro.

-Oberly is excited about SpeedPro Imaging’s future, which is why he has already implemented strategies and procedures designed to produce immediate results.
-He is also seeking feedback from various levels inside and outside the SpeedPro home office to build better relationships within the SpeedPro Imaging family.
+Oberly is excited about SpeedPro’s future, which is why he has already implemented strategies and procedures designed to produce immediate results.
+He is also seeking feedback from various levels inside and outside the SpeedPro home office to build better relationships within the SpeedPro family.
 (Learn more about his game-changing vision in this recent press release).

 It’s great to speak with you, Larry!
 First things first: how did you get your start?

 I initially began working in the airline industry.
 A few years into my tenure, I decided to buy a Baskin-Robbins franchise – and when I found a second location opening close to me, I bought that store as well.
 I wound up leaving the airline industry to become a multi-unit owner of Baskin-Robbins franchises from 1992-1998, and was fortunate to find great success.

 In a 240-store region, I was proud to have one of my stores rank second in sales.
 When it was time for me to accomplish something else, I sold my two profitable locations and looked for a new adventure.

 Why did you decide to leave Baskin-Robbins?